SPX-VIX Risk Computations Via Perturbed Optimal Transport

 This paper develops a model-independent framework for SPX--VIX risk generation based on entropic martingale optimal transport.
 Starting from the joint calibration methodology of Guyon, we show that the calibrated Gibbs coupling admits a natural perturbation theory: admissible market shocks propagate through the Fisher information matrix of the calibrated exponential family, yielding explicit linear-response formulas for risk sensitivities.

-To incorporate realistic VIX smile dynamics, we introduce a linearized Skew Stickiness Ratio formulation and embed it as linear constraints in the transport perturbation system.
+To incorporate realistic VIX smile dynamics, we introduce a linearized Skew Stickiness Ratio formulation and use it to determine the VIX marginal target change $h_V$ in the perturbation vector $\dot b$.
 This approach allows SPX perturbations to propagate consistently to VIX implied volatility while maintaining the convex structure of the entropic projection problem.

 We further show that the perturbed transport problem admits a structural dimensional reduction under a conditional coupling invariance assumption.
 In this regime the three-dimensional transport problem collapses to a two-dimensional projection on $(S_1,V)$ while preserving the conditional dependence structure inherited from the base calibration.
 This explains why risk sensitivities can be generated efficiently without re-solving the full martingale optimal transport calibration.